We don't just talk cars ... we teach you how to buy them.

 For 2005, Mitsubishi discontinued both the Sportback and Lancer LS models.
 However, the 2006 model year saw the introduction of the Lancer SE which featured a sunroof, remote keyless entry, a 6-speaker stereo system and cruise control.

-The Lancer was redesigned for 2008 and has carried through to the current model year.
+The Lancer was redesigned for 2008 and carried through to 2017.
 Initially, it was produced in DE, ES and GTS trims, all of which were powered by a 152-horsepower four-cylinder engine.
+The GTS was also outfitted with a sport-tuned suspension.

 Typical standard features on the base DE included, power mirrors, power windows, a tire-pressure monitor, 16-inch steel wheels, halogen headlights, a tilt steering wheel, dual-reclining bucket seats, a trip computer, an anti-theft system and a 4-speaker CD/MP3 audio system.
 Some can also be found with the optional A/C and Power Package that added ABS, air-conditioning and power door locks.